VandenBroeckAlex/Map-Game-Unity/docs/road_map/pop_and_economy.md

     - Or 20k limit for ground transport with Market 1 and Only maritime capacity available with Market 2.

  - factory and good consumption and production
+ - pop Need tier (low, middle , high)
+ - goods that allow pop to produce more